nicmorais/Qt-Cross-Compile-Linux-To-Windows/README.md

 └── qml.qrc
 ```

-This is how you would cross compile `QuickTest` for Windows:
+This is how you would cross compile `QuickTest` for Windows (make sure to match CMAKE_PREFIX_PATH to your cross compiled Qt for Windows directory):

 `cd QuickTest`